CyCelsLab/Spindle-Modeling-budding-yeast/README.md

 In this project the motility dynamics of spindle pole body, nucleus and spindle is modeled during the cell cycle

 1. Geomtery of cell: file in the path: ./input/CellCoors.out
+   ( and some other example files included )

 2. Geometry of spindle: elliposidal and dumbell
+   ( two rep. examples included to illustrate )

 3. Models for dynein localization as